ProfessionalLinuxUsersGroup/course-books/docs/pcae/u4intro.md

 ## Overview

-This unit explains what are administration and one-off/ad-hoc commands.
+This unit explains administration and one-off/ad-hoc commands.
 We will learn what triggers automation administration commands.
 We also clarify how we get into a state where we need to interact with our systems.
-Once we are in this state we will learn how to interact with our automation using one-off commands.
+Once we are in this state, we will learn how to interact with our automation, using one-off commands.

 ### What is the skill/tech/concept we are dealing with?

 This unit continues to address the course objective to deploy various automation tools for engineering and operations activities.
-Our main responsibility on the job is to perform admin and engineering tasks but we ultimately want to use automation to properly fullfil our roles.
-A second course objective being addressed is to maintain system configuration and remediating drift via automation.
+Our main responsibility on the job, is to perform admin and engineering tasks, but we ultimately want to use automation to properly address our roles.
+A second course objective being addressed is to maintain system configuration and remediate drift via automation.
 Remediation of drift is essentially keeping the computing environment in-line with user expectations.